(Photo by Warner Bros. / courtesy Everett Collection)

 Davis has been releasing multiple movies a year ever since, frequently playing women of power or high up in their professions, in the likes of Law Abiding Citizen, Knight & Day, Ender’s Game, and Suicide Squad, as Amanda Waller, one of that movie’s rare bright spots.
-And Davis has frequently reached the same heights as Doubt in Certified Fresh films like Widows, The Help (receiving a Lead Actress nomination), and Fences, for which she won a second Best Supporting Actress Academy Award.
-Most recently she was in the scouting comedy Troop Zero, and will return for James Gunn’s The Suicide Squad.
-Until then, we’re ranking all Viola Davis movies by Tomatometer!
+And Davis has frequently reached the same heights as Doubt in Certified Fresh films like Widows, The Help (receiving a Lead Actress nomination), and Fences, for which she won a Best Supporting Actress Academy Award.
+Davis got another Lead Actress nom for Ma Rainey’s Black Bottom, and she returned as Waler for James Gunn’s The Suicide Squad.
+And now, we’re ranking all Viola Davis movies by Tomatometer!

 Critics Consensus: Unnecessarily violent and unflinchingly absurd, Law Abiding Citizen is plagued by subpar acting and a story that defies reason.

 Clyde Shelton (Gerard Butler) is an honorable family man, until the day his wife and daughter are murdered in a...
 [More]